peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-01-19 Tramps Like Us.md

 - Minksi continues to barter with the devil as the ship sustains attacks
 	- Tony pleads for Captain Minksi to make the deal, then falls unconscious from another attack
 	- Finn stabilizes Tony
-- Minksi eventually manages to convince the devil to just take one of their eyes after being convinced by the sustained attacks and the fact that most captains wear eyepatches
+- Minksi eventually manages to convince the devil to just take one of her eyes after being convinced by the sustained attacks and the fact that most captains wear eyepatches
 - Finn investigates the box and places it into the water
 	- In the refractions of the light, he can see markings that were hidden or invisible before with a Rubix Cube-esque mechanism in the front that requires a similar coding or pattern
 - Reed sees that it looks like someone wrote notes in Elvish, then crossed it out that gives her some ideas about how to work the inner mechanisms